ALS Progression and Prognosis |

 How does ALS progress?

-This varies greatly from person to person.
-For some, ALS spreads quickly throughout the body.
-For others, it can move much more slowly.
-ALS tends to progress at a steady rate, though it can also seem to accelerate, plateau, or slow at times.
+After initial symptoms appear, ALS gradually weakens voluntary muscles throughout the body.
+The disease tends to progress at a steady rate, though it can also accelerate, plateau, or slow at times.
 In extremely rare cases, ALS has seemed to stop or reverse.
+ALS does not normally affect vision, hearing, smell, taste, or touch.
+Nor does it tend to alter bladder, bowel, or sexual functions. |

 |